icodywu/High-Performance-Tensor-Permute/README.md

 4. **Case 1.** The last dim is permuted, i.e., perm_idx[ndim-1] != ndim-1. \
 Fundamentally, such permutation can be viewed as a generalized transpose.
 We thus propose an innovative generalized batch transpose technique, which effectively takes advantage of the cache line by creating column-wise consecutive write addresses.
-For special dtypeSize in {3, 5, 6, 7} (which is created from the merging of the small last dim), the data movement in an overlapped manner. \
+For special dtypeSize in {3, 5, 6, 7} (created from the merging of the small last dim), the data movement is achieved in an overlapped manner. \
+For special dtypeSize in {9, ..., 16} (created from the merging of the small last dim), the data movement utilizes memcpy(). \
 The details are provided in void Generalized_Transpose() \
 **Case 2.** The last dim is unpermuted, i.e., perm_idx[ndim-1] == ndim-1.
 In this case, we deploy memcpy() to move the entire last dim of data (recall the last dim size is coerced to be greater than 8B). \